 The specific career path that you take will depend on your skills, interests, and goals.

 What Is SaaS?

 Instead of purchasing and hosting your own server, a Software as a Service (SaaS) solution allows you to access your software application from a secure remote server.

 SaaS is software that is stored and accessed through the cloud.
-This ranges from accounting software to customer relationship management to e-government.
+This ranges from education software to customer relationship management to e-government.